-In the beginning of 2019, we predicted that it would be a big year for audio.
+At the beginning of 2019, we predicted it would be a big year for audio—and it was.

-Ad spending on the medium was up, podcasts became a big topic at Digital Content Next, and research showed that US consumers spend a good portion of their listening to mobile audio.
+Ad spending on the medium was up and podcasts became a big topic at Digital Content Next.

-Better yet, Midroll Media found that 6 out of 10 podcast listeners make a purchase based on the ads they hear within their favorite shows.
+Better yet, Midroll Media found that 6 out of 10 podcast listeners purchase based on the ads they hear on their favorite shows.
 The power of podcast ads was becoming crystal clear.

-The conversation surrounding programmatic ads within podcasts is more complicated than anyone would like.
+The conversation surrounding programmatic podcast ads is more complicated than anyone would like.

-For example, AdExchanger featured two apparently contradictory articles just a couple of months apart.
-One focuses on how programmatic audio took off in 2018.
-The other argued we shouldn’t expect programmatic ads for podcasts just yet, even after the spate of acquisitions that consolidated podcast power earlier this year.
+One focuses on how programmatic audio took off.
+The other argued we shouldn’t expect programmatic ads for podcasts just yet.

-In a phrase, the state of programmatic advertising for podcasts is still uncertain.
+In a phrase, the state of programmatic podcast advertising was still uncertain—and it still is.

 How Podcasts Move Programmatic Tech Forward

-For their part, Pandora, Apple, and Spotify have all been exploring the foundational tech they will need to support programmatic ads within their audio platforms.
+For their part, Pandora, Apple, and Spotify have dipped their toes into programmatic podcast advertising.
 Pandora even opened its ad inventory for programmatic buying partway through last year.